ShunyiZhao/SoftWareEandGroupProject/Web/README.md

 - The administrator's account cannot be registered.

+- For the part of Check Box, we haven't restricted only the player could submit the list of food that he/she chose.
+Thus, it will be a problem that everyone can submit the form.

 3.Design maturity

 - The design style of the game is moderately naive, and there is no perfected design style and color adaptation.

+- The background of each part are using an image instead of using css or Bootstrap4 library to build the background.